oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-wiki-for-microsoft-teams/rule.md

 ---

-You should use OneNote instead of the default Wiki.
+​​You should use OneNote instead of the default Wiki.
 This way you can use it offline on your mobile apps.

+ ​​
 ![](teams-best-wiki-1.jpg)Bad Example: Default tab – Wiki.
 There is no offline mobile application
 ![](teams-best-wiki-2.jpg)Good Example: Use OneNote.
 Now you can use the normal OneNote Desktop and Mobile app for iOS and Android (including offline support)
+​

-**Note:** Rename the tab to show that it is a OneNote Tab.
-E.g.: "**OneNote - SSW Reno Sydney**"
+**​Note:** Rename the tab to show that it is a OneNote Tab.
+E.g.:​ "**OneNote - SSW Reno Sydney**"​​